EU Parliament president "touched" as EU wins Peace Prize

-BRUSSELS, Oct 12 (Reuters) - The president of the European Parliament welcomed the awarding of the 2012 Nobel Peace Prize to the European Union on Friday, saying it recognised post-war reconciliation in Europe and would serve as an inspiration.
+BRUSSELS (Reuters) - The president of the European Parliament welcomed the awarding of the 2012 Nobel Peace Prize to the European Union on Friday, saying it recognized post-war reconciliation in Europe and would serve as an inspiration.

-“(We are) deeply touched and honoured that the EU has won the Nobel Peace Prize,” Martin Schulz said in a statement distributed on Twitter.
+“(We are) deeply touched and honored that the EU has won the Nobel Peace Prize,” Martin Schulz said in a statement distributed on Twitter.

 “Reconciliation is what the EU is about.
 It can serve as an inspiration.
 The EU is a unique project that replaced war with peace, hate with solidarity.”